 Other companies will work with any customer who comes to them with a damaged product, especially if it was purchased through their website or a popular e-commerce site, such as Amazon.
 It's easier for them to trace ownership of these products or just to maintain good customer relations by providing a replacement with no questions asked.

 Keep an eye out for those guarantees…

-Product guarantees are another boon for the online shopper.
+Product guarantees are another bonus for the online shopper.
 A guarantee is like saying if you don't like the product for any reason whatsoever you can return it within a certain period after purchase.
 This includes everything from the stitches tearing to just deciding that the duvet insert is too hot for you.

 Not every manufacturer will offer a guarantee.
 You'll want to double check it before purchase.
 However, those that do usually give you between 30 to 90 days after purchase to return the duvet or even request your money back.